 Disorders that may be contributing to the autonomic disorder are treated.
 If no other disorders are present or if such disorders cannot be treated, the focus is on relieving symptoms.

 Orthostatic hypotension: People are advised to elevate the head of the bed by about 4 inches (10 centimeters) and to stand up slowly.
 Wearing a compression or support garment, such as an abdominal binder or compression stockings, may help.
 Consuming more salt and water helps maintain the volume of blood in the bloodstream and thus blood pressure.
-Sometimes drugs are used.
+Sometimes medications are used.
 Fludrocortisone helps maintain blood volume and thus blood pressure.
 Midodrine helps maintain blood pressure by causing arteries to narrow (constrict).
-These drugs are taken by mouth.
+These medications are taken by mouth.

 Decreased or absent sweating: If sweating is reduced or absent, avoiding warm environments is useful.